 - A processor is responsible for processing personal data on behalf of a controller.
 For example: if you offer a service that manages payroll for other companies.

-If you’re uncertain what the results mean, how you’d make changes or have any questions email: email@example.com.
+If you’re uncertain what the results of the assessments mean, how you’d make changes or have any questions, contact us.

 Free templates from the ICO and European Commission